AleeAlette1/NEOs_Project/README.md

 ### Pre-Processing of the Dataset:
 For the first segment of our project, we randomly selected a csv file with 28,052 rows and 36 columns.
 We initially dropped string columns containing names and IDs for these objects ("full_name and "orbit_ID" columns).
 Then we went ahead and dropped ['equinox', 'PC'] columns "epoch.cal" column includes epoch of osculation in calendar for each row.
 In astronomy, an epoch or reference epoch is a moment in time used as a reference point for some time-varying astronomical quantity.
 We decided to drop this column momentarily since it has no impact on our analysis.
 We then proceeded with eliminating the columns that had null values more than 50 percent of the total number of rows and then replaced the other null values with zero.
 The Potentially Hazardous Asteroids (PHA) column had string values of yes and no, which indicates whether it is a hazardous object.

-- Dropped all NAN for the Potentially Hazardous Asteroids and converted Y/N to 1 or 0.
+- Dropped all NAN for the Potentially Hazardous Asteroids and converted Y/N to 1 or 0
 - Created 3 different datasets to run through a random forest.
-Noticed that set 1 had a lot of NANs in regards to size of asteroid, so we will not use that set in ML model.
+Noticed that set 1 had a lot of NANs in regards to size of asteroid, so we will not use that set in ML model

 ![image](https://user-images.githubusercontent.com/86033316/148664174-a9fb267e-e49d-4119-b8b2-85a2dba7c3f3.png)